terramate-io/terramate/README.md

 docker run ghcr.io/mineiros-io/terramate
 ```

 Container images tagged with release versions are also provided.
+For getting an overview of the available releases, please see https://github.com/mineiros-io/terramate/releases

 #### Auto Completion